rngKomorebi/mpl_styler/README.md

 Currently available styles are:

 - 'sci_pure' for clean and paper-ready plots;
-- 'sci_bleak' for kind of a sun-faded look with soft colors;
+- 'sci_faded' for kind of a sun-faded look with soft colors;
 - 'night_wave' for eye-pleasing plots with dark background and neon colors.

 The last one is heavily inspired by the 'cyberpunk' style (https://github.com/dhaitz/mplcyberpunk).